 She saw the dignity of their lives when that was not popular to do, and was determined to make sure they got the same public treatment in newsprint others got.
 She still has that determination.
 Newark Women is book number seven (about the city) from her, and there is no doubt that more will spring forth into the yet-to-be-revised city’s future.

 The author is just in time, and she knows it.
-Newark’s history has always evolved—Pilmgrim to German to Irish/Jewish to Italian/Jewish to Black to Black/Latino.
+Newark’s history has always evolved—Pilgrim to German to Irish/Jewish to Italian/Jewish/Italian to Italian/Black to Black/Latino.
 But the constant has been the home it has provided to the working-poor and the think-they-are-middle-class for more than a century.
 Gentrification’s steady trickle threatens the beginning of the end of the city’s half-century ethos of permanent-power-to-the-people.
 The fists are still raised in The Next Brooklyn, but there are fewer now.
-The small town of Black/Brown/Portuguese people who decided to change the world by controlling the space where they live, the residents of a patch of land where lobbying the right person at a single meeting could change a decision’s outcome, is dying, obit by obit.
+The small town of Black/Brown/Portuguese people who decided to change the world by controlling the space where they live, the residents of a patch of land where lobbying the right person at a single meeting could change a major decision’s outcome, is dying, obit by obit.
 Her book, which struggles to be a current praise song, not a funeral dirge, displays the power of the special kind of caring, consistent resistance women exemplify—the stubbornness to love and work stable communities into existence.

 Kukla’s life in Newark letters and literary mission show not just the power of the written (largely working-class) word, but how the word is related to the act of building, maintaining and remembering community.
 And how that courageous choice to create a collective destiny—forged by love of self, of people whose destiny you share, and of public space you are determined to control—can shape an entire world.
 It clearly shaped hers.